nkorsakov-tw/core/products/articles/README.md

 For more detailed information about this hierarchical structure of unTill Air and the diagram dedicated to it, please [refer to the designated page.](../)
 {% endhint %}

-When a customer places an order, the POS user can easily access the list of 'Articles' and efficiently manage the order process using this list.&#x20;
+When a customer places an order, the POS User can easily access the list of 'Articles' and efficiently manage the order process using this list.&#x20;

 'Articles' can be enriched with optional additional elements that you are free to set up in the Back Office, such as 'Modifiers' (detailed instructions [can be found on the designated page](../modifiers/)).
 Moreover, you have the flexibility to create 'Combi deals' for specific 'Articles', providing your customers with enticing offers and promotions (more information [can be found here](../combi-deal/)).
 With this variety of options, you can manage your product list to suit your restaurant's needs and enhance the ordering process in your 'Space'.